aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/extract-email-attachments-pst-aspose-java/_index.md

 ---
-title: "Extract Email Attachments Java - Using Aspose.Email for PST Files – A Step‑by‑Step Guide"
+title: "How to Extract Attachments in Java Using Aspose.Email for PST Files – A Step‑by‑Step Guide"
-description: "Learn how to extract email attachments java from PST files with Aspose.Email for Java.
-This tutorial covers Maven dependency aspose email, how to extract pst attachments, and provides a complete aspose email java tutorial."
+description: "Learn how to extract attachments with Java using Aspose.Email.
+This tutorial covers the aspose email java tutorial, Maven setup, and step‑by‑step code to extract PDF and other attachments."
-date: "2025-12-15"
+date: "2026-03-15"
 weight: 1
 url: "/java/attachments-handling/extract-email-attachments-pst-aspose-java/"
 keywords: